SK Solar Facebook Feed

 70kw ballasted ground mount installation completed using SolarWorld USA modules and Schletter Inc. Racking.

-SK Solar added 4 new photos to the album: SK Solar at work — in Helendale, California.
+SK Solar added 4 new photos — in Helendale, California.

 Images taken during our installations